 If you're planning your own Michigan falls adventure session, then the seasons will dictate what time of day to choose!

 5. Where can I go for waterfall photos or a waterfall elopement?

-There are incredible waterfalls all over the world – but Michigan has some pretty f**king epic spots!
-The (aka the Upper Peninsula) has the vast majority of them, but you can find a bunch of amazing waterfall locations all over Michigan.
+There are incredible waterfalls all over the world - but Michigan has some pretty f**king epic spots!
+The UP (aka the Upper Peninsula) has the vast majority of them, but you can find a bunch of amazing waterfall locations all over Michigan.

 If you love this Michigan falls adventure session, you might also love this Upper Peninsula waterfall elopement!

 Are you planning your own Michigan wedding or elopement?
 Or just want couples photos doing something cool?

 Contact me and we can start planning!

 Michigan has so many beautiful places, and a lot of them end up being very quiet because they’re not well known.
 I have a long list of amazing places that I love to shoot at – so if you’re looking for something that says adventure or the great outdoors, I can help with that!